gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

     - Add a `SharedLibraryBinary` instance to the `binaries` container for each library added to the `libraries` container.
     - Add a rule that adds a compile task for each `SharedLibraryBinary` instance added to the `binaries` container.

+TBD:

-TBD - change the native model to use deferred configuration.
+- change the native model to use deferred configuration.
-TBD - add output file and input source sets to binaries.
+- add output file and input source sets to binaries.
 Remove output file from the component.
-TBD - add windows and linux specific output files (eg .lib file for a shared library on windows).
+- add windows and linux specific output files (eg .lib file for a shared library on windows).
-TBD - move source sets from `cpp.sourceSets` container to `source` container.
+- move source sets from `cpp.sourceSets` container to `source` container.
-TBD - allow `ExecutableBinary` and `SharedLibraryBinary` instances to be added manually.
+- allow `ExecutableBinary` and `SharedLibraryBinary` instances to be added manually.

 # Story: Separate compilation and linking